aissahm/ElecDashboard/README.md

 This project was developed using React for the front-end as always as Node.js for the backend.

-# Install
+# To install all dependencies from the package.json file

 Simply download the folder practical-react.

-# On the terminal:
-Open the terminal, and go where the folder practical-react is located.
+Open the terminal, go inside the practical-react folder.
+There should be the package.json file.
 From there, simply run this command line :

+npm install

+This will install all the dependencies to run the application.

+# Run the application
+Simply run this command line :

 npm start

+It will open a new page and you will be redirected to the login page.